 NOTE 1—The CPE non-AP MLD might remain associated without FA and might request the creation of a new EDP group (through the EDP Epoch Request frame).

+Within the EDP element (#201):

+If the Epoch Start Time Variation Range field is present, the Epoch Start Time Variation Range field value shall not exceed 20% of the Epoch Interval Length subfield value. (#201)

+If the Group Epoch Seed field is present, the Group Epoch Seed field value shall be the same for each transmission to any member of an EDP group for a given EDP Epoch sequence.
+An EDP AP shall select a new random Group Epoch Seed value for each EDP Epoch sequence. (#884)

 TGbi editor: Modify clause 10.71.2.3 as follow